0

 Community Safety

 • Our police play a vital role in the continued success of our city.
 While we are fortunate to live in a very safe city, crime still exists.
-I will strive to make our police response more efficient by addressing homelessness and freeing police resources to focus on other pressing issues in our community such as road use, theft, and violent crime.
+I will strive to make our police response more efficient by addressing homelessness with compassion and utilizing a diverse set of resources so that we can allow police resources to focus on other pressing issues in our community such as road use, theft, and continuing to prevent violent crime.

 Contact me.
 I would love the opportunity to hear your take on what’s great about our city, and how we can improve.
 My inbox is always open.